vikkykmtm-create/Custom-String-Class-MyString-/README.md

 ## License

-Academic project — [Your College Name], CSE Department, 2025–26.
+Academic project — Vardhaman College of Engineering, CSE Department, 2025–26.
 Not intended for commercial use.